necmigunduz/tnw-cloning-project/README.md

 # TNW Clone Project

-> We re-created the web page of The Next Web
+> We have re-created the web page of The Next Web

 ![screenshot](./images/screenshot.png)

-This is second week Microverse project we implemented it using the positioning and flexbox concepts.
+This is second week Microverse project we implemented it using the positioning and flexbox concepts..
 ## Built With

 - HTML